Academic Catalog

 Academic Calendar and Course Scheduling

-The academic calendar includes the fall and spring semesters, as well as a summer and winter term.
+The academic calendar includes the fall and spring semesters, as well as a summer term.
 The fall semester begins one or two weeks prior to Labor Day Weekend and ends 16 weeks later.
 Classes will be held on Saturday and Sunday of Labor Day weekend, but classes are canceled for the Labor Day holiday.
 A Fall Break is scheduled for mid-October (Columbus Day Weekend) and runs from Saturday through Tuesday of that weekend.
 Thanksgiving break begins after classes on Tuesday prior to the holiday, and classes resume on the following Monday.
 Commencement is scheduled on the Saturday after exams have been administered.

 Spring semester begins one week prior to the Martin Luther King (MLK) holiday weekend.
 Classes are canceled for MLK weekend (Saturday-Monday) and resume on Tuesday following the holiday.
 Spring Break is scheduled eight weeks after the start of classes, from Monday through Saturday.
 Classes resume on the following Sunday and continue until Monday of week 15 into the semester.
 A reading day is held the Tuesday after classes end, with exams beginning on Wednesday and continuing to the following Wednesday.
 Commencement is scheduled on the Friday and Saturday after exams have been administered; Saturday is the degree conferral date.